JohnboyJovi/study-framework-wiki/Trouble-Shooting.md

 **Here is a collection of problems that might occur and how to potentially solve them.
 Please add new insights ;-)**

-* In HMD mode the screen stays black every now and then without a HUD:
+* In HMD mode the screen stays black every now and then without showing the experimenter view:
 > This is a known bug, you need to always close the application using ``Esc`` or the ``End Study``-Button.
 If you use the :x: of the window, this will happen every second time<br>There is an issue collecting forther information on this: #60

 <br>